2024 Dodge Challenger: The New Dodge Challenger Future Electric Muscle Car Review

 2024 Dodge Challenger

+Underneath the large body of the Charger is the Stellantis Large STLA platform.
 The electric muscle car from Dodge will require a large battery cell to achieve such high horsepower and range.
 Therefore, anticipate using the STLA Large platform, which can accommodate battery cells with a gross energy content of 101 to 118 kWh and a range of up to 500 miles.

 Performance

 The Dodge Charger Daytona will be available with 400-volt and 800-volt SRT Banshee powertrains.
-Announcing a drivable concept vehicle, the manufacturer stated that each production configuration will include at least two motors.
+Announcing a drivable concept vehicle, the manufacturer stated that each production configuration would include at least two motors.
 It states that “the standard AWD system is the key to surpassing the performance of the Hellcat while enhancing its all-weather capability.”

 Customers will be able to choose between three customization classes with varying levels of power.
 The primary and mid-level trim levels will be designated as the 340 and 440, respectively, and will both utilize a 400-volt powertrain.